EBISPOT/gwas-utils/curatorUserManager/README.md

 # GWAS Catalog curator user management

 A small wrapper to add or inactivate curator in a specified database.
+Use with Python 3.

 ### Usage: